 The first ThePokerBank site got underway in January 2007.
 I had a lot of free time on my hands over the Christmas holidays and had a burning desire to share what little strategy and poker room information I had with other people on the Internet.
-ThePokerBank was basically a hobby site.
+ThePokerBank was/is a hobby site.

-Since that time, I have learnt a lot more about solid poker strategy (mainly Texas Hold'em cash game strategy) and how to construct a good website.
+Since then I have learnt a lot more about solid poker strategy (mainly Texas Hold'em cash game strategy) and how to construct a good website.
 What you see now is a culmination of everything I have learnt about playing winning poker and designing websites, so I hope you're at least moderately impressed.